 TDC Special Event: March 23, 2018

 Elizabeth Carey Smith of ECS discusses the history of typography in fashion magazine, couture clothing, and fashion house brands.
 This talk is part of the second annual day-long Type Directors Club conference held at SVA Theatre in New York City on March 23, 2018.

 Video recording of this conference sponsored by Google.

 Conference sponsored by Morisawa, School of Visual Arts, Facebook Analog Research Laboratory, Adobe Typekit, Glyphs, A to A Studio Solutions, and Debbie Millman’s Design Matters.

 This video is the sixth in a series of eight chronicling the day’s events.

 April 26, 2018

 April 26, 2018: “TDC Book Night!
 2018” with Lauren Panepinto, Ingsu Liu, and Grace Han

-TDC Book Night April 26 was a sell-out.
-Chris Sergio hosted a panel with three of the world’s best book cover designers and art directors — Lauren Panepinto, Ingsu Liu, and Grace Han.
+At TDC Book Night on April 26, Chris Sergio hosted a panel with three of the world’s best book cover designers and art directors — Lauren Panepinto, Ingsu Liu, and Grace Han.
 It was an evening where the designers showed their work, told war stories, and gave a behind-the-scenes look into some of the most exciting cover work happening right now.